kanopi/kanopi-pack/documentation/features.md

 StyleLint provides a [default configuration](../configuration/tools/stylelint.config.js), which extends the [SMACSS rule set](https://github.com/cahamilton/stylelint-config-property-sort-order-smacss).
 StyleLint configuration and management are well documented on their own [site](https://stylelint.io/).

 ESLint configuration is intended to exist in a project directory and be overridden as needed in subdirectories.
 There is no default configuration included, it is expected you place a configuration in your repository, more details are [here](eslint.md).

+## TypeScript

+Kanopi Pack provides **optional** support for TypeScript.
+TypeScript can be a large step for a project or organization, though can provide better long term maintenance and better code quality when used.
+Given this duality, it is implemented optionally.

+## React Templates

+Kanopi Pack provides support for React JSX style templates, given the project started initially to support bundling for WordPress driven sites, and provides the infrastructure to build one of more Gutenberg blocks within the tool.
+This feature is opt-in, you can enable support in your [configuration](./configuration.md#section-scripts)